-Reading Time: 4 minutes
+Reading Time: 5 minutes

-and when Sugar Run, Kitchener’s new “speakeasy,” opens — and to get the password to get in.
+and when Sugar Run Rum Bar, Kitchener’s new “speakeasy,” is — and to get the password to get in.

 “Justin and I came up with the idea after doing a lot of research in the U.S. and Toronto.
 Kitchener doesn’t have anything like the idea of a hidden bar,” says Saunders.

 Knowing the password gets you the location and entry (if you’re of age).
 “It is a speakeasy and it is hidden, but we want people to come, of course,” says Saunders who opened, but is no longer involved with, Waterloo’s White Rabbit bar several years ago.

 His experience tells him that Kitchener and Waterloo have expanded in the number of bars and lounges, but Sugar Run

 will be is something different, he says.
 “Kitchener is really exploding with a younger crowd hungry for something new.
 The more cool new spots opening, the better it is for everyone.”